 “Air New Zealand has a proud reputation for being able to nimbly seize opportunities and take them to market.
 We want to redefine the future of air travel and partnering with JetBlue Technology Ventures is an important step in achieving that goal.”

-“We’re excited to be creating a global ecosystem of partners to help vet and embrace new startups and technologies.
+“We’re excited to have a global ecosystem of partners to help vet and embrace new startups and technologies.
 Travel providers need to work together to improve the shared customer experience across the world.”

-Amy Burr, Managing Director of Operations and Partnerships at JetBlue Technology Ventures
+—Stephen Snyder, Managing Director of Operations and Partnerships, JetBlue Technology Ventures

 - Phocuswire – JetBlue Technology Ventures adds airport partner to spur travel innovation